-Organizations must have the ability to take adequate backups of all business-critical services that are hosted in Office 365 infrastructure and also have the ability to recover files and services as part of their overall security strategy.
+Organizations need the capability to back up all business-critical services hosted on the Office 365 infrastructure.
+Furthermore, they must be able to recover files and services as an integral part of their comprehensive security strategy.
 Data protection must be required for businesses looking to house business-critical data in the public cloud, including Office 365.
 There will never be an impenetrable security solution.
 Companies must plan for and expect the day when data in the public cloud must be restored.

 Secure your corporate data with the market’s top backup tool for Microsoft Office 365!Request a demo

 Microsoft Cloud App Security: Concluding Thoughts